allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ## Chit Chat @ the Chocolate Lounge
 _Sunday July 13, 3pm at Theobroma_

-Next Sunday our women’s group is having a social at the Theobroma Chocolate Lounge in Melbourne Central.
+Next Sunday our women's group is having a social at the Theobroma Chocolate Lounge in Melbourne Central.
 Come anytime from 3pm.

 ---